 About Musical U

-Musical U is a website and community dedicated to helping you to become more musical.
+Musical U is a website and online community dedicated to helping you to become more musical.

 Created by leading music education provider Easy Ear Training, Musical U was built to address the most common and frustrating problems faced by musicians and help more people to realise their full musical potential.